kacorcoran/HPU_Observe/README.md

 # HPU_Reduce
-## The <ins>H</ins>elpful-<ins>P</ins>hotometric-<ins>U</ins>ranoscopy Reduction Code
+## The <ins>H</ins>elpful-<ins>P</ins>hotometric-<ins>U</ins>ranoscopy Reduction and Analysis Code
-Photometry reduction and analysis code specialized for quick, on-site analysis of data.
+Aperture photometry reduction and analysis code specialized for quick, on-site analysis of data.
 This is built with the CTIO/SMARTS 0.9m in mind, but a telescope reference file can be updated to generalize this to other telescopes.

 ## Installing HPU_Reduce
 ### Virtual Environment Setup